miracle078/adogent/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-Get **The Golden Age** up and running on your local machine for development and testing.
+Get **Adogent** up and running on your local machine for development and testing.

 ### Prerequisites